wendyverdonk93/docs/content/tools/multisafepay-control/users.md

 ### Reporting

 * Sees all transactions
-* Create and download reports
+* Creates and download reports
 * Sees the current balance of the account
-* Able to generate payment links.
+* Is able to generate payment links.

 ### Technical